Burning Man Festival: Light My Fire

-In the Nevada desert, the annual Burning Man event reimagines reality in more ways than one.
+In the Nevada Desert, the annual Burning Man festival brings together excited newcomers and radiant festival regulars as the 9-day experience reimagines reality in more ways than one.

 WELCOME TO NOWHERE.
 Its name is whatever you name it.
 Its wealth is whatever you bring.
 Next week it will be gone, but next week might as well be never.
 You are here now.”
 So wrote Stuart Mangrum, a pioneer settler of Black Rock City, the yearly pop-up home of Burning Man in Black Rock Desert, Nevada, in 1995’s issue of the Black Rock Gazette.
 The greeting is still relevant today.
 In 1986, friends Larry Harvey and Jerry James took to San Francisco’s Baker Beach and burned a human in effigy, spontaneously drawing a small crowd.
 Within four years, the gathering had moved to its now-notorious home (referred to as the playa), the man had grown from eight to 40 feet and one of the world’s unique pop-cultural events was born.
 Annual increases in population, infrastructure, art and ostentation combined to create the fully fledged Burning Man, which now draws around 70,000 people to the desert for the week ahead of Labor Day.
 For nine days, the dusty desert landscape is transformed into a radially mapped city, the Man at its center, replete with theme camps, sound systems, bars, nightclubs, art installations and an inescapable vibrancy.